JeffersonLab/ceInstall/README.md

 After the steps above:  `module load sim_system` will load the installation scripts location.

-- `install_geant4 11.2.2` will install geant4
+- `install_gemc 5.11` will install clhep, geant4, hipo, ccdb, cmag and gemc.
+Notice that their versions are fixed to the ones compatible with the gemc version chosen.
-- `install_gemc 5.10` will install gemc.
-This can be run standalone or after the geant4 installation.
+- `install_geant4 11.3.2` will install geant4 only.

 Both installation scripts will check for existing installations and will not overwrite them.